usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 Human-Centered Design (HCD) and Lean UX are complementary to agile.
 These practices:

-* involve users early and often;
+* Involve users early and often
-* promote iterative design based on feedback; and
+* Promote iterative design based on feedback
-* make digital services more inclusive and intuitive
+* Make digital services more inclusive and intuitive

 User research and usability testing reveal what users need and where they struggle.